-For policy implications, since higher real GDP growth requires larger electricity consumption, adequate, timely, and uninterrupted increasing supply of electricity is a pre-condition to maintain and to enhance the economic growth momentum.
-The government of each sampled country must closely monitor the surging demand for electricity following real GDP growth momentum and invest in advance to generate its additional supply to match such excess demand.
+Adequate electricity and its timely and uninterrupted supply is a pre-condition to maintain and enhance the economic growth momentum.
+The government of each sampled country is requesed to closely monitor the surging demand for electricity following real GDP growth momentum and invest in advance to generate its additional supply to match such excess demand.
 Otherwise, the economic growth momentum is destined to be unsustainable in each country regardless of the mixed empirical evidences in this study.
 In closing, policy implications are likely to vary from one country to another country.